 We have gathered here some facts and figures about Finland that might be useful when planning to film in Finland.

 Finland’s population is approx 5.5 million.
 The two official languages are Finnish and Swedish.
 The currency used is euro.
 The infrastructure and logistics works smoothly.
-You can get anywehere by car and the railroad network is operated by the private state owned VR.
+You can get anywhere by car and the railroad network is operated by the private state owned VR.
 There are also many airports in the country.
-You can find the list of all the airport here.
+You can find the list of all the airports here.

 Finland is one of the northernmost countries in Europe, with an incredibly diverse landscape.
 The four seasons offers many opportunities.
 The specialities include the midnight sun, northern lights and long winters with guaranteed snow.
-There are many locations where that are in natural condition.
+There are many locations that are in natural condition.
 In addition to snow Finland is also known as a land of thousand lakes, 200 000 to be precise.
-As a filming locations it’s quite easy to find places that haven’t been seen before.
+As a filming location it’s quite easy to find places that are previously unexplored on camera.